brytey2k/ticket-redemption-system-laravel/README.md

 - Queue processing is processed with Redis.
 To execute the queue worker, run `./vendor/bin/sail artisan queue:work`
 - System can accessed at http://laravel.test
 - Use email: admin@admin.com and password: password to login
+- Mailhog has been included for receiving emails from the system.
+To test the password reset feature, visit http://localhost:8025.
+This service would have already started.
+After clicking on forgot password and providing your email.
+Submit the form and go to the mailhog interface to get get the password reset email that was sent to you from the application.

 ### Tests
 - To run tests, run `./vendor/bin/sail artisan test`